elephantscale/es-training-new/kafka/slides/Kafka-Intro.md

 ---

-## Brokers / Leaders / Partitions / Replications
+## Brokers / Leaders / Partitions / Replicas

  * Each partition has ONE broker as 'leader' (primary / owner)